 The SMART acronym, which stands for Switching Mechanism At the end of the 5’-end of the RNA Transcript, describes a key property of the reverse transcriptase enzyme from Maloney Murine Leukemia Virus (MMLV).
 During reverse transcription this enzyme adds a few nucleotides, generally 2-5 cytosines, when it reaches the 5’ end of the RNA template.
 These extra nucleotides on the newly-synthesized cDNA act as a docking site for a complementary oligonucleotide (termed a TSO or Template Switching Oligonucleotide) that carries 3 riboguanosines at its 3’ end.
 The reverse transcriptase is then able to switch templates and synthesize the complementary cDNA strand using the TSO as a primer.
 Overall, optimization of this technique has improved both the yield and the length of transcripts from single-cell cDNA libraries.
 These features, coupled with reasonable cost, have made Smart-seq2 a widely used method for single-cell RNA sequencing.

-The Smart-seq2 pipeline processes data generated from plate-based Smart-seq2 scRNA sequencing protocols.
+The Smart-seq2 pipeline processes data generated from plate- or fluidigm-based Smart-seq2 scRNA sequencing protocols.
 The pipeline is comprised of two modules: a quality control module, which generates post-alignment quality control metrics, and a transcriptome quantification module, which aligns reads to the transcriptome and estimates transcript expression levels.